-The Representative of Russia suggested an unallocated quota of 5-8,000 t in order to conduct an experimental fishery.
-The Representative of Cuba supported this idea.
+The representative of Russia suggested an unallocated quota of 5-8 000 tons in order to conduct an experimental fishery.
+The representative of Cuba supported this idea.

-The Acting Chairman of the Scientific Council explained that data on this stock could best be obtained from hydroacoustic surveys and that any quotas allocated to an experimental fishing campaign would be far below the figure mentioned.
+The acting Chairman of the Scientific Council explained that data on this stock could best be obtained from hydroacoustic surveys and that any quotas allocated to an experimental fishing campaign would be far below the figure mentioned.
 See FC Working Paper 92/51.